uikit/uikit-site/docs/pages/introduction.md

 </html>
 ```

-Once you have included UIkit into your document, take a look at the available components and create your own markup inside the `<body>` tags of your page.
+Once you have included UIkit into your document, take a look at the available components and create your own markup inside the `<body>` element of your page.

 ***